ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

 Three VSIs (Virtual Server Instances):
 * A VSI for CloudBuilder, which is shut down after the instance deployment is completed.
 * A VSI for the Veeam backup, which keeps running after the instance deployment is completed.
-* A VSI for Windows Active Directory (AD) and Domain Name System (DNS) services, which is required for multi-site configuration support.
+* A VSI for Microsoft Active Directory (AD) and Domain Name System (DNS) services, which is required for multi-site configuration support.
 This VSI specification is: Windows 2012 R2 (8 GB RAM / 2 CPU cores / 100 GB disk / Dual 1 Gbps private uplinks).

 ### Storage for backups

-One 2 TB shared file-level storage that can be scaled up to 12 TB
+One 2 TB shared file-level storage that can be scaled up to 12 TB.

 **Note**: With the introduction of the Veeam on IBM Cloud service, the storage for backups is no longer a standard component of Cloud Foundation instances.
 When you order an instance, you can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.